noah-caupp/cyber-portfolio/SECURITY+/error-log.md

 - **Why I missed it (concept gap / trick wording / rushed / didn't know term):** Rushed
 - **Correct concept (2–4 lines, plain English):** Passwordless authentication eliminates traditional passwords and relies on other factors like biometrics, security keys, or mobile push notifications for user verification.
 Attestation involves verifying the integrity and authenticity of a device's hardware or software.
 While it can enhance overall security, it is not a passwordless authentication method.
 - **Action step to lock it in (what I will do tomorrow for 5 minutes):** REview question again
+---
+- **Date:** 3/3/26
+- **Question topic (1 line):** Which type of group can be used for controlling access to objects?
+- **Why I missed it (concept gap / trick wording / rushed / didn't know term):** Concept gap
+- **Correct concept (2–4 lines, plain English):** Only security groups can be used for controlling access to objects.
+A discretionary access control list (DACL) is an implementation of discretionary access control (DAC).
+- **Action step to lock it in (what I will do tomorrow for 5 minutes):** Review question and what a DACL is.
+---
+- **Date:** 3/3/26
+- **Question topic (1 line):** What is the process of controlling access to resources such as computers, files, or printers called?
+- **Why I missed it (concept gap / trick wording / rushed / didn't know term):** Rushed
+- **Correct concept (2–4 lines, plain English):** Authorization is the process of controlling access to resources such as computers, files, or printers.
+Mandatory access control (MAC) is an access control system based on classifications of subjects and objects to define and control access.
+- **Action step to lock it in (what I will do tomorrow for 5 minutes):** Review question and MAC.
 ## Repeat Misses (Top 10)
 1.
 2.